Chart Color Schemes

 Greenfield Park - Prairiewood's population is slightly older than the national pattern

-Greenfield Park - Prairiewood has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's national average of 38 years.
-The 55-64 age cohort is notably over-represented in the area at 13.3%, compared to the Greater Sydney average, while the 35-44 year-olds are under-represented at 10.8%.
-Between 2021 and present, the 75-84 age group has increased from 6.0% to 7.8% of the population, and the 15-24 cohort has risen from 14.1% to 15.5%.
-Conversely, the 5-14 age group has declined from 12.4% to 11.2%.
-Demographic projections suggest significant changes in Greenfield Park - Prairiewood's age profile by 2041.
+Greenfield Park - Prairiewood has a median age of 40, which is higher than Greater Sydney's figure of 37 and Australia's figure of 38.
+The 55-64 cohort is notably over-represented at 13.3%, while the 35-44 cohort is under-represented at 10.8%.
+Between 2021 and present, the 75 to 84 age group has grown from 6.0% to 7.8%, and the 15 to 24 cohort has increased from 14.1% to 15.5%.
+Conversely, the 5 to 14 cohort has declined from 12.4% to 11.2%.
+By 2041, demographic modeling suggests significant changes in Greenfield Park - Prairiewood's age profile.
 The 85+ age cohort is projected to surge dramatically, increasing by 311 people (144%) from 215 to 527.
 Notably, the combined 65+ age groups will account for 95% of total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 55-64 and 25-34 cohorts are expected to experience population declines.
+Meanwhile, the 55 to 64 and 25 to 34 cohorts are expected to experience population declines.